things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 The user is advised to turn off functions not used in order to save on memory usage.
 If the heap drops below 18 KBytes some functions may not behave as expected (in extreme case the program may crash).

+### Setting USB

+The user can determine whether or not the USB console is used for output messages.
+When setting DUSB to 0 all output by Serial is disabled (actually the Serial statements are not included in the code).

+ \#define DUSB 1

 ### Debug